 This Florida-based blogger is not only a mom and a wife but also a classically trained pastry chef.
 Her vision is to create vegan food that is not only appealing and artistic but also delicious and decadent.
 We love how Lauren is dedicated to converting traditional southern comfort food to crave-worthy vegan cuisine!

-Other Amazing Appetizers to Try:
+Other Amazing Vegan Appetizers & Sides to Try:

 We want to thank our amazing recipe tester Taylor Gillespie for helping us perfect this recipe!

-This recipe for Carolina Barbecue Vegan Seitan Wings was reprinted with permission from the Southern Vegan cookbook by Lauren Hartmann (Page Street Publishing Co.
+This recipe for the best Carolina Barbecue Vegan Seitan Wings was reprinted with permission from the Southern Vegan cookbook by Lauren Hartmann (Page Street Publishing Co.
 2020).
 Photo credit: Lauren Hartmann and Julie Grace.
 Please note that this article contains affiliate links that help support our work at World of Vegan!